 - Be careful what you throw out.
 Burn or shred personal financial information such as statements, credit card offers, receipts, insurance forms, etc. Insist that businesses you deal with do the same.

 If You Suspect You’re a Victim of Identity Theft

 - Report the crime to the police immediately.
-Ask for a copy of the police report so that you can provide proof of the theft to the organizations that you will have to contact later.
+Ask for a copy of the police report so that you can provide proof

 - Contact legitimate credit reporting companies (such as Trans-Union and Equifax) and provide them with information regarding the breach of your personal information.

 - Document the steps you take and the expenses you incur to clear your name and re-establish your credit.

 - Cancel your credit cards and get new ones issued.
 Ask the creditors about accounts tampered with or opened fraudulently in your name.

 - Have your credit report annotated to reflect the identity theft.
 Do a follow-up check three months after to ensure that someone has not tried to use your identity again.

 - Close your bank accounts and open new ones.
 Insist on password-only access to them.